 In 2017, after completing her swim to Namu, Susan returned to her home in Victoria Canada and began preparing for a swim across Juan de Fuca Strait.
 Late July 2017, following English Channel rules, Susan swam the traditional route swum by Marilyn Bell and Vicki Keith from just outside Port Angeles USA to Victoria’s Ogden Point – a distance of 33KM.
 The water at the start of the swim was 11C and at the end 14C.
 Susan completed the swim in 10:06, the fastest known crossing of the traditional route to date and she is the 5th person to complete this swim.
 Susan’s crossing was used to raise awareness about the benefits of fitness for people living with MS as well as funds for a non-profit she recently established.

 In 2018 Susan attempted an unassisted double crossing of Juan de Fuca Strait following English Channel rules.
 The water temperature was between 9 and 11C.
 She swam for 7.5 hours forced to exit the water as hypothermia set in.
 She hopes to make the attempt again.

 Susan’s swims are remarkable as she swims in some extremely difficult bodies of water with strong, unpredictable currents.
 She is one of few who is able to manage such cold temperatures for such long periods of time.
 What is extraordinary however, is that she does this with Multiple Sclerosis, and for her community.
 From the start, Susan has inspired people around the world with MS and other disabilities to challenge themselves and be fit.

 As a Special Olympic coach Susan has worked with her athletes to aspire to and achieve excellence.
 In 2018 she coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
-This year she coached that same group through a 20km relay swim in the Great Bear Rainforest.
+Two years ago she coached that same group through a 20km relay swim in the Great Bear Rainforest.
 She also coached Meliah Motchman, a 27 year-old with Down Syndrome, to complete a 5 kilometer swim at a local lake.
 This year coached the group through an 80km staged swim around Victoria’s peninsula raising over $7,000 for COVID-19 relief.